A premium fashion customization studio with apparel, swatches, sneakers, and a product design tablet

 Fashion ideas still need real storefront systems behind them.

-My ecommerce experience includes working with Magento and Shopify storefronts, connecting product imagery, collections, variants, merchandising content, and checkout paths into pages that are easier for customers to understand and easier for teams to maintain.
+Hands-on experience across Magento and Shopify storefronts — connecting product imagery, collections, variants, and merchandising content into checkout paths that are easier for customers to understand and easier for teams to maintain.

 View web design work